About

-Taido/Blog began in 2005 with two primary goals:
+Taido/Blog began in 2005 with two goals:

-to spread knowledge of Taido theory to people who don’t speak Japanese, and to share ideas about how to do Taido better.
+1. to spread knowledge of Taido theory to people who don’t speak Japanese, and...

 Since then, a lot of people have been using this site as a reference for Taido theory, technique, and training.
 I continue to add new content in these areas as often as I can (which is probably not as often as I should).

 However, as more people have found Taido/Blog, an entirely unexpected benefit has emerged.
 People are using this site as a tool to get in touch and share their own experiences and ideas.
-Sometimes through comments, but also through hundreds of emails, Taido students all over the world have taken advantage of Taido/Blog as a way to make contact with people who share their passion.
-I feel truly privileged to be able to help bring people together in this international community of Taido students.
+Taido students all over the world have taken advantage of Taido/Blog as a way to make contact with others who share their passion.

 My Goal